Discovery+: History

 Discovery first launched Discovery+ in India on March 23, 2020, and included content from Discovery's various brands.
 In September of the same year, Discovery announced plans to launch an international version of Discovery+ in early 2021.

 In October 2020, it was announced that Dplay would be renamed Discovery+ in the United Kingdom and Ireland in the following month.

 On January 4, 2021, Discovery+ launched in the U.S. with both a paid ad-supported plan and an ad-free plan.
 On January 5, 2021, Discovery+ launched in eight European territories, subsuming Dplay and the Eurosport Player services.

-In an earnings call on November 3, 2021, president and CEO of Discovery Streaming and International JB Perrette discussed potential options for the service following the then-proposed spin-off and merger of WarnerMedia into Discovery to form Warner Bros.
+In an earnings call on November 3, 2021, president and CEO of Discovery Streaming and International JB Perrette discussed potential options for the service following the then-proposed spin-off and merger of AT&T’s WarnerMedia into Discovery to form Warner Bros.
 Discovery.
 These involved a bundling and/or eventual merger of Discovery+ with WarnerMedia's streaming service HBO Max, and offering such a merged service in markets where Discovery+ has yet to launch, such as other parts of the Asia-Pacific region.
 On March 14, 2022, after Discovery shareholders approved the merger, CFO Gunnar Wiedenfels stated that the merged company planned to pursue a merger of HBO Max with Discovery+ as a long-term goal, following the process proposed by Perrette earlier.
+Following the merger, selected Discovery library programs had begun to appear on HBO Max.

-In August 2022, Perrette announced that the merged service would launch in the United States "next summer", if not sooner, followed by Latin America in late-2023, HBO Max's European markets in early-2024, and additional Asia-Pacific and European markets.
+In August 2022, Perrette announced that a merged service would launch in the United States "next summer", if not sooner, followed by Latin America in late 2023, HBO Max's European markets in early 2024, and additional Asia-Pacific and European markets.
 Perrette stated that HBO Max and Discovery+ had complimentary scopes targeting "appointment viewing" and "comfort viewing" respectively, and thus described the unified service as being "an unprecedented combination in an already crowded market."
 In November 2022, it was announced that the new service would now launch in spring 2023.
-In early-December 2022, it was reported by CNBC via inside sources that the unified platform was being developed under the codename "BEAM", and that multiple names were being considered—including simply "Max".
-The service is scheduled to be unveiled during an event on April 12, 2023.
-Following the merger, selected Discovery library programs had begun to appear on HBO Max.
+In early December 2022, it was reported by CNBC via inside sources that the unified platform was being developed under the codename "BEAM", and that multiple names were being considered—including simply "Max".